MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 Earlier, we shared data that supports the user value of being on Current Channel, which provides continuous updates.
 We recommend this channel and Monthly Enterprise Channel as two solutions to expedite update evaluation and testing.
 Microsoft recommends two models for using these channels:

 - **Test tenant:** To evaluate and test incoming features, customers use a test tenant that mimics production.
 For clients, we recommend that the test tenant be subscribed to Current Channel or Monthly Enterprise Channel.
-For services, we recommend that the test tenant be subscribed to the Targeted Release channel.
+For services, we recommend that the test tenant be subscribed to the Targeted Release option.
 Test tenants are used for integration testing and product evaluation separate from production.
 Traditionally, IT owns tests tenants and operates the test accounts within.
 This is an IT-centric model that may cause bottlenecks and incomplete evaluations to occur.
 We recommend inclusion of users from various departments and roles in your test tenant.
 IT departments aren't experts on every product and aren't always best suited to perform certain product evaluations.
-For Microsoft 365 services, Targeted Release and Standard Release channels are available.
+For Microsoft 365 services, Targeted Release and Standard Release options are available.

    - **Microsoft 365 Apps**: For information about the benefits and how to enroll or change update channels, see [Change the Microsoft 365 Apps update channel for devices in your organization](../change-update-channels.md).
 For a description of benefits, see the [Client release channels](#client-release-channels) section of this article.

    - **Microsoft 365 services:** For information about the benefits and how to enroll in to these update channels, see [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).
-For an outline of the channels, see the [Service release channels & controls](#service-release-channels-and-controls) section earlier in this article.
+For an outline of the channels, see the [Service release options & controls](#service-release-options-and-controls) section earlier in this article.

-- **Power user (expertise):** To democratize update evaluations, identify power users in your production tenant and subscribe them to Current Channel or Monthly Enterprise Channel (Microsoft 365 Apps) and the Targeted Release channel (services).
+- **Power user (expertise):** To democratize update evaluations, identify power users in your production tenant and subscribe them to Current Channel or Monthly Enterprise Channel (Microsoft 365 Apps) and the Targeted Release option (services).
 Only the specified power users receive continuous or early updates and serve as an essential source of feedback, bugs, and experience across various lines of business and user expertise.

 You can use these two models concurrently to provide comprehensive, effective, and efficient evaluation of incoming updates.
 Moving away from the IT-centric acceptance model and democratizing evaluation across your organization improves the speed and quality of the effort.
-If the remainder of your organization subscribes to Semi-Annual Enterprise Channel or Standard release channels (Microsoft 365 Apps and Microsoft 365 services, respectively), the updates evaluated in the test tenant, by IT and power users, will be ready to deploy with reduced friction.
+If the remainder of your organization subscribes to Semi-Annual Enterprise Channel or Standard Release option (Microsoft 365 Apps and Microsoft 365 services, respectively), the updates evaluated in the test tenant, by IT and power users, will be ready to deploy with reduced friction.

 Internally, Microsoft employs these change evaluation strategies in a program called Microsoft Elite.
 The Microsoft Elite program is beyond dogfood and serves as our early adopter program.
 Our employees test features and specific scenarios; they provide quality feedback that improves programs and features before they're released to our customers and colleagues.
 You can use the release cadences and change strategy described earlier to mimic this program in your own environment.